dastrdly6585/ExtraRando/README.md

 # Mod support
 - Works with RSM (RandoSettingsManager)
-- Hot Spring Pins appear on RMM (RandoMapMod)
+- Location Pins appear in RandoMapMod

 # To do
 - Adjust RMM Pins + sprites